Hao-Laboratory/Angular-spectrum-rearrangement/README.md

 # Angular-Spectrum-Rearrangement
-The open-source code will be provided upon acceptance.
+The open-source code will be provided upon acceptance of the paper.